soundpress/RulesOfNYC/docs/c01/index.rst

       Class 4       Shop and Field – For arc welding in all positions of sheet steels or strip steels or both, including cold-formed members, 0.1345 inches (3.416 mm), 10 gauge or less in thickness.
 Such welding may involve connections of sheet steel or strip steel, or both, to thicker supporting structural members.

    (4) Qualification requirements.
 The Commissioner of Buildings shall promulgate qualification requirements pursuant to § 26-134 of the Administrative Code.
-Pending promulgation of said requirements, § 25-01(f)(4) of these rules may be applicable.
+Pending promulgation of said requirements, 2 RCNY § 25-01(f)(4) may be applicable.

    (5) Re-test.
 In case a welder fails to meet the requirements of one or more test welds, a re-test may be allowed under the following conditions: